darkgrovelabs/.github/profile/README.md

 🙋‍♀️ A short introduction

 Welcome to Darkgrove Labs, where we brew magical potions of open-source, web3, and blockchain-related apps and tools!
-Our team of full-stack wizards and CLI conjurers are on a quest to create the most secure and innovative software in the realm.
+Our team of full-stack wizards and CLI conjurers are on a quest to create secure innovative in the realm.
 With a sprinkle of AI integration, we're casting spells to revolutionize the digital world.

 🌈 Contribution guidelines